 - Limited conservatorships: Limited conservatorships are for developmentally disabled adults who were diagnosed as a minor (prior to 18th birthday).
 The limited conservator can make decisions only in those areas in which he/she asks the court to grant powers.

 - LPS conservatorships: LPS conservatorships are created by the county, if a loved one has been deemed to be a threat to himself/herself or others due to mental illness or addiction.
 The public guardian (a county agency) makes medical, personal, and financial decisions for the individual.

 When your loved one cannot or does not care for himself/herself, it is frustrating when you find that you are unable to get them the care they need because you do not have legal authority.
-At Bryant Elder Law in Santa Ana, we work diligently to guide our clients through the legal process and ensure that they know what to expect throughout.
+At Bryant Elder Law in the San Francisco Bay Area, we work diligently to guide our clients through the legal process and ensure that they know what to expect throughout.